exasol/pyexasol/doc/user_guide/getting_started.rst

 Why Choose PyExasol?
 --------------------
-* Built on WebSocket protocol with minimal overhead, ensuring fast and reliable data transfer
+* Easy and fast access to Exasol from Python
-* Easily connect with popular data science tools like pandas and polars through HTTP transport
+* Bulk import and export from/to pandas and polars to Exasol
-* Automatic compression reduces network bottlenecks, making it ideal for large-scale data operations
+* Exasol UDF debugging support

 Prerequisites
 -------------